A New Geometric Representation for 3D Bijective Mappings and Applications: Discretisation and implementation

-To reconstruct the mapping $f$, we need the matrix $\mathcal{A}$, which contains the 3D representation information.
-Once given the representation $\vec{q}$ at a point $p$, $\mathcal{A}$ at $p$ can be computed according to Equation \ref{matrix_A}.
-As every point in $T$ shares the same dilation, $\mathcal{A}$ is a piecewise-constant matrix-valued function, where $\mathcal{A}$ takes a constant matrix value within each $T$, which we denote as $\mathcal{A}_T$.
+To reconstruct the mapping \( f \), the matrix \( \mathcal{A} \) is required, which encodes the 3D representation information.
+Given the representation \( \mathbf{q} \) at a point \( p \), the matrix \( \mathcal{A} \) at \( p \) can be computed according to (\ref{matrix_A}).
+Since every point within a tetrahedron \( T \) shares the same dilation, \( \mathcal{A} \) is a piecewise-constant matrix-valued function, where \( \mathcal{A} \) takes a constant matrix value within each tetrahedron.
+This constant matrix is denoted as \( \mathcal{A}_T \).